acviana/vercel-nextjs-blog/pages/posts/2023-01-22-thoughts-on-deploying-ml.md

 title: Notes on Getting ML Models into Production
 date: 2023/01/21
 description: Some notes on the challenges of getting ML models out of local environments
-tag: dev, machine-learning, artifical-intelligence
+tag: dev, machine-learning, artifical-intelligence, data-science, software-engineering
 author: acv
 ---

 Recently, I was helping a friend with some interview prep for an ML engineering management role.
-I have enough adjacent ML Ops knowledge to help out my friend who is a more of a software engineering generalist.
+I have limited direct experience running ML models in production but my friend is more of a software engineering generalist, so in this case I knew enough to help out.
-But ML Ops us still enough outside of my day-to-day that I wanted to do some prep work to double-check my understanding.
+Because ML Ops is outside of my day-to-day work I wanted to do some prep work to double-check my knowledge.
 When I was done I realized my notes  coherent enough to share as a post.

 There are two parts to this post: